J1an2hou/HomePG/content/authors/jian-zhou/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

 Jian Zhou is a professor of materials science at Xi'an Jiaotong University, focusing on numerical understanding of physical behavior of quantum materials.
+With co-authored in over 100 peer reviewed publications (in PNAS, PRL, JACS, etc.), he has a total citation of over 9,000 times with an h-index of 43.